Zach Spitzer – Head Coach/Director

 “I am very excited to come back to the Nereid program where I learned to row and can’t wait to help provide current and future rowers with the same amazing experience I had rowing with the club!”

-Gregg Seiz- JV/Middle School
+Gregg Seiz- JV/Beginner

 Gregg started his sculling career at Nereid as a freshman in high school and has since accumulated many years of race experience with the club.
 Over the years he has fallen in love with the Nereid community and sense of camaraderie within the boat house.